jgoldfar/miniconda3-latex-docker/README.md

 - `chktex` and `pgf` packages are explicitly installed to ensure they are always available.

 ## Container Descriptions

-* default is the original build, containing just TeXLive

 * plus-julia-release includes everything in default, plus Julia v0.6 and v0.7